hydrogen-dev/molecule-quickstart-app/README.md

 ## Features

 - Create an account and login to your application with Hydrogen-managed OAuth
-- Send and recieve cryptocurrency to other users
+- Send cryptocurrency to other users
 - Access your blockchain wallet with your username or email address
 - View your transactions on Etherscan block explorer